edbennett/snakemake-novice-lattice/episodes/dag.md

 keep it simple and just use `--forceall` to run the whole workflow from scratch.

-For the opposite case where you want to avoid re-running particular steps, see the `‑‑touch` option of Snakemake mentioned [later in the lesson ](TODO).
+For the opposite case where you want to avoid re-running particular steps, see the `--touch` option of Snakemake mentioned [later in the lesson ](TODO).

 ::::::::::::::::::::::::::::::::::::::::::::::::::